 Understanding these recurring costs helps you protect your investment.
 Regular maintenance not only extends the life of your generator but also ensures it operates efficiently and safely.
 From annual service checks to replacing parts that wear out over time, a little bit of planning goes a long way.
 Let’s walk through the typical costs you can expect so you can feel fully prepared for generator ownership.

-Planning for Annual Maintenance and Service
+Budgeting for Annual Maintenance and Service

 Think of annual maintenance as a yearly health check-up for your generator.
 This is the single most important thing you can do to ensure it works flawlessly during an outage.
 A professional service visit typically includes changing the oil and air filter, checking the spark plugs, and running a full diagnostic test to catch any potential issues before they become real problems.
 Budgeting for a professional maintenance plan is a wise move.
 It not only keeps your generator in peak condition but is also often required to keep your manufacturer’s warranty active, protecting you from unexpected repair costs.

-Budgeting for Battery and Fuel System Upkeep
+Long-Term Care: Battery and Fuel System Costs

 Beyond the annual tune-up, a few key components will need attention over time.
 The generator’s battery is a big one.
 This battery is what allows your generator to start automatically when the power cuts out, so it’s incredibly important.
 Like a car battery, it has a limited lifespan, usually around two to four years.
 Setting aside a small amount for its eventual replacement will prevent a last-minute scramble.
 Keeping the fuel system clean and functioning properly is another critical part of routine upkeep that a technician will handle during a service visit, ensuring a smooth start every time.